katur/eegi/README.md

 including human and machine scores of results.

-There is also an app `website` for aspects of the website that are common between apps.

-There is also an app `utils` for utilities shared by all apps.
+There is also an app `website` for aspects of the website that are common between apps, and an app `utils` for general utilities and helper functions.

 ## Code

-The project is organized in the standard [Django](https://www.djangoproject.com/) way, with almost all code in Python.
+The project is organized the standard [Django](https://www.djangoproject.com/) way, with almost all code in Python.

 HTML uses the